CiscoDevNet/terraform-provider-fmc/docs/resources/url_groups.md

 page_title: "fmc_url_groups Resource - terraform-provider-fmc"
 subcategory: "Objects"
 description: |-
-  This plural resource manages a bulk of Port Groups.
+  This plural resource manages a bulk of URL Groups.
 The FMC API supports quick bulk creation for this resource, but the deletion/modification is done one-by-one.
-Updating and deleting fmc_port_groups can thus take much more time than creating it (even >500 times more time, i.e. >50000%, depending on the change size).
+Updating and deleting fmc_url_groups can thus take much more time than creating it (even >500 times more time, i.e. >50000%, depending on the change size).
 ---

 # fmc_url_groups (Resource)

-This plural resource manages a bulk of Port Groups.
+This plural resource manages a bulk of URL Groups.
 The FMC API supports quick bulk creation for this resource, but the deletion/modification is done one-by-one.
-Updating and deleting `fmc_port_groups` can thus take much more time than creating it (even >500 times more time, i.e. >50000%, depending on the change size).
+Updating and deleting `fmc_url_groups` can thus take much more time than creating it (even >500 times more time, i.e. >50000%, depending on the change size).

 ## Example Usage